MasonBrott/AgentDeployment/docs/index.md

     The 'uninstall' action sets up commands for uninstalling the service on the remote machines and runs them on each target host.

+    Default config being shipped is from https://github.com/bfuzzy/auditd-attack/tree/master

-3. **`sysmon(action, requests)`** - This function is responsible for installing or uninstalling the `sysmon` service on remote hosts.
+4. **`sysmon(action, requests)`** - This function is responsible for installing or uninstalling the `sysmon` service on remote hosts.
 The service is part of the Sysinternals Suite from Microsoft and is used for monitoring and logging system activity to `/var/syslog`.

     The function accepts two arguments:
     - `action`: A string that can be either 'install' or 'uninstall'.